dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-08-Force-of-Multi-Layer-Perceptron.md

 layout:     post
 title:      Force of Multi-Layer Perceptron
 date:       2018-10-08 12:00:00
-summary:    This post will provide an hands-on-tutorial and brief introduction to MLP using MNSIT dataset along with the implementation in Keras and PyTorch frameworks.
+summary:    This post will provide brief introduction to MLP using MNSIT dataset along with the implementation in Keras and PyTorch frameworks.
 categories: mlp mnist
 published : true
 ---